Posted on Sunday, 22nd April 2012 by The Goon

 ‘He should be OK for England.
 I don’t think he’ll be ready to play for us.’

-To be honest, and I know this may come as a shock to many fans out there, but I don’t we’ll miss him.
+To be honest, and I know this may come as a shock to many Arsenal fans out there, but I don’t we’ll miss him.

 I know he has produced nine assists and scored the same amount of goals, but in truth, Theo has been very inconsistent and ineffective in a lot, a lot of games this season.
 I for one have been left unimpressed and frustrated more times than delighted with his performances this term.